 Nearly two decades of data-driven schooling demonstrate that better learning outcomes won’t come from more learner data, but rather from better trainer strategies.
-And nowhere is this more vital than in teaching soft skills that are more valuable to employers and in less danger of automation.
+And nowhere is this more vital than in teaching soft skills that are more valuable to construction company employers and in less danger of automation.

 However, the primary means of online education still focus on cheap credentials and low costs to acquire technical skills, instead of providing high soft-skill value to the learner.
 But as more learners tire of the MOOC bait-and-switch, online educators run the risk of re-learning the same lessons online, as have been uncovered in person.